 We promote renewable energies.

 Our Energy and Climate Master Plan, with its guidelines for expanding renewable energies and efficiency standards, forms the basis for the energy transition at Stuttgart Airport.
-By purchasing renewable energy and using clean production methods, we are creating a green energy supply.
+By purchasing renewable energy and generating it in-house, we are creating an emission-free energy supply.
 We are systematically reducing our consumption.

 As the building contractor, FSG constructs new buildings in accordance with applicable sustainability standards as a minimum requirement and has them certified.
 Our Energy and Climate Master Plan sets high efficiency standards for electricity and heating in new buildings and renovations.
 In addition, we are expanding smart grids.
 This allows us to balance our demand with the fluctuating electricity yield from renewable sources.

 Depending on the use of the building, the requirements for room comfort are higher or lower.
 In order to conserve resources, FSG assesses this individually and adjusts it to the required level.
-Our sustainability policy, the fairport, shapes our cooperation with the tenants of the buildings and units on the airport campus.
 We advise you on choosing efficient technical equipment and energy-saving rental space design.

 Sustainable mobility drives us forward.